benlansdell/ethome/docs/how-to.md

 ```
 Rather than assigning the same value (e.g. `fps = 30`) to all videos, the entry `labeled_data[i]` would then be associated with `tracking_csvs[i]`.
 These lists, therefore, must be sorted appropriately.

-### 1b Special fields
+### 1d Special fields

+When making this metadata dictionary, keep in mind:
 * The `labels` field is special.
-If it is provided, then it is treated as housing behavioral annotations exported from a corresponding BORIS project.
+If it is provided, then it is treated as housing the paths to behavioral annotations exported from a corresponding BORIS project.
 The package loads these behavior annotations and adds them to the data frame with the field `label`.
 * The `video` field is also special.
 You should use it to provide a path to the corresponding video that was tracked.
-This will be used by some of the visualization functions.
+If available, this will be used by some of the visualization functions.
 * For each video, the `fps` field must be provided, so that frame numbers can be converted into times.

-### 1c Scaling pose data
+### 1e Scaling pose data

 There is some support for scaling the data to get it into desired units, consistent across all recordings.

-If the DLC/tracking files are already in desired units, either in physical distances, or pixels, then do *not* provide all of the fields `frame_width`, `resolution`, and `frame_width_units`.
-If you want to keep track of the units, you can add a `units` key to the metadata.
-This could be `pixels`, `cm`, etc, as appropriate.

 If the tracking is in pixels and you do want to rescale it to some physical distance, you should provide `frame_width`, `frame_width_units` and `resolution` for all videos.
 This ensures the entire dataset is using the same units.
 The package will use these values for each video to rescale the (presumed) pixel coordinates to physical coordinates.

 `resolution` is a tuple (H,W) in pixels of the videos and `frame_width` is the width of the image, in units `frame_width_units`.

 By default, all coordinates are converted to 'mm'.
 The pair 'units':'mm' is added to the metadata dictionary for each video.
-You can specify the units by providing the 'units' key yourself.
+You can specify the units by providing the `units` key yourself.
 Supported units include: 'mm', 'cm', 'm', 'in', 'ft'.

+If the DLC/tracking files are already in desired units, either in physical distances, or pixels, then do *not* provide all of the fields `frame_width`, `resolution`, and `frame_width_units`.
+If you want to keep track of the units, you can add a `units` key to the metadata.
+This could be `pixels`, `cm`, etc, as appropriate.

-### 1d Making the data frame
+### 1f Making the data frame

 Once you have the metadata dictionary prepared, you can easily create a `DataFrame` as:
 ```python